isc-projects/bind9/doc/notes/notes-9.19.0.rst

 Removed Features
 ~~~~~~~~~~~~~~~~

-- The ``keep-order-response`` option has been declared obsolete and the
+- The ``keep-response-order`` option has been declared obsolete and the
   functionality has been removed. :iscman:`named` expects DNS clients to
   be fully compliant with :rfc:`7766`. :gl:`#3140`